Why are election results taking so long? State-by-state look at electoral votes

 - Guide to key states yet to be called by Associated Press in 2020 presidential election

-Key states’ results were still too close to call Wednesday—here is why and what to expect.

-Key states’ results were still too close to call Wednesday—here is why and what to expect.
+Key states’ results were still too close to call Thursday—here is why and what to expect.

-Election officials in pivotal states like Pennsylvania, Nevada, North Carolina and Georgia have long said it will take additional time to tally votes this election as a result of the pandemic-driven surge of mailed ballots.
-That is playing out now, with lawyers potentially delaying the count further with lawsuits over the handling of mail-in ballots in Pennsylvania already being heard in courts.

-Election officials in pivotal states like Pennsylvania, Nevada, North Carolina and Georgia have long said it will take additional time to tally votes this election as a result of the pandemic-driven surge of mailed ballots.
-That is playing out now, with lawyers potentially delaying the count further with lawsuits over the handling of mail-in ballots in Pennsylvania already being heard in courts.
+Election officials in pivotal states have long said it will take additional time to tally votes as a result of the pandemic-driven surge of mailed ballots.
+The process could be further slowed by legal fights in some states and potential recounts in others.

-President Trump’s victories in Texas, Florida and Ohio ran up against Joe Biden’s wins in Wisconsin and Michigan on the path to 270 electoral votes.
-Once the Democrat picked up Wisconsin, many of his pathways ran through Michigan and Pennsylvania.
+The Associated Press called Wisconsin and Michigan for Democrat Joe Biden on Wednesday, narrowing President Trump’s path to the 270 Electoral College votes needed to win.
+The president needs to win Nevada, Pennsylvania, Georgia and North Carolina to reach that threshold.
+Mr. Biden needs to win any one of those states to get to 270.

+The Trump campaign and Republicans have filed legal challenges in Pennsylvania, Michigan, Georgia and Nevada.
+The campaign has also called for a recount in Wisconsin.
+So far, courts haven’t halted efforts by states to complete the counting of ballots.

 Here are the key states yet to be called by the AP.